nypassivehouse/handbook/board/board_resolutions.md

 1. The board shall affirm or modify the standing working groups at its first meeting following the annual meeting.
 2. Standing working groups shall have two co-chairs, one of whom must be a board director.
 3. Any NYPH member in good standing may serve on a working group.
+4. Working groups my not represent the organization as a whole or speak on behalf of the board of directors.
+For example, the Policy working group may publish as the NYPH policy working group, but not as "NYPH."
-4. Any NYPH member in good standing may request the creation of an ad-hoc working group by writen request to the Executive Committee, which shall not unreasonably withold approval.
+5. Any NYPH member in good standing may request the creation of an ad-hoc working group by writen request to the Executive Committee, which shall not unreasonably withold approval.
-5. Each standing and ad-hoc working group shall also adopt and maintain a committe charter.
+6. Each standing and ad-hoc working group shall also adopt and maintain a committe charter.
    The committee charters of standing committees shall be affirmed by a majority board vote at the first board meeting following the first working group meeting.